Logic Pro X is one of the best music software for professional musicians and beginners, alike.

 - Automapping feature varies with different DAW used

-Akai Professional MPK249 is an all-in-one controller keyboard that is perfect whether you are performing live or practicing in your home studio.
-It features 49 semi-weighted, pressure-sensitive keys with distinguished aftertouch.
+Akai Professional MPK249 is an all-in-one controller keyboard that is perfect whether you are performing live or practicing in your home recording studio.
+It features 49 semi-weighted, pressure-sensitive keys with distinguished after touch.

 It has 16 MPC-style pads, eight knobs, switches, and faders.
 With the pad banks, you’ve had a total of 64 pads in all, plus a total of 24 knobs and controls including the transport buttons.

 Optimized to be directly interfaced with your Mac or PC, it can be easily plugged and automatically play using a USB connection.

 It requires and works well with Mac 1.25GHz or faster, Windows 1.5Ghz or faster, 1GB or 2GB of RAM, compatible sound, preferably ASIO driver support and QuickTime.
 It includes VIP music software for you to control virtual instruments by hand without any problem.